gamalmouhssine/TicketManagementApp/README.md

 # Ticket Management Web Application

 ### Overview
 This is a web application designed to manage tickets with basic CRUD (Create, Read, Update, Delete) functionality.
-It is developed using .NET 8 for the backend and a TypeScript-based frontend framework (React/Angular).
+It is developed using .NET 8 for the backend and a TypeScript-based frontend framework (React).
 The system allows users to create, view, update, and delete tickets.

 ### Features
 - Create, Read, Update, Delete (CRUD) operations for managing tickets.